About ChIME

 Who are we?

-Built upon 20 years of educating and ordaining interfaith leaders in New England and beyond, ChIME is an institution dedicated to serving communities by offering opportunities for individuals to explore what it means to live with Integrity, Spiritual Presence and Prophetic Voice.
+Built upon 20 plus years of educating and ordaining interfaith and interspiritual leaders in New England and beyond, ChIME is an institution dedicated to serving communities by offering opportunities for individuals to explore what it means to live with Integrity, Spiritual Presence and Prophetic Voice.

-Founded in 2002, ChIME is one of thirteen recognized Interfaith schools in the United States which currently ordains Interfaith Ministers, also known as Interfaith Chaplains.
+Founded in 2002, ChIME is one of thirteen recognized seminaries in the United States which currently ordains Interfaith Ministers.

 What is Interfaith?

 Interfaith is an avenue of seeing and seeking the endless possibilities of Divine expression.
-Interfaith ministry respects all spiritual paths including "no path" and honors Divine wisdom in all faiths.
+Interfaith ministry respects the individuality and integrity of all spiritual paths including "no path" and honors Divine wisdom in all faiths.

 The founder of the first Interfaith school in the U.S. was Rabbi Joseph Gelberman, a Hassidic Jew from Hungary who lost his whole family, including his 3-year-old daughter, in the Holocaust.
 His response to such an overwhelming tragedy was to found The New Seminary in New York City.
 Rabbi Gelberman’s vision was that Interfaith teachings would promote understanding among spiritual traditions and thus help prevent another holocaust.